 Biofuel mandates cause increased demand for agricultural land as food crops are displaced to grow fuel feedstocks.
 Where rainforests are cut down or peatlands drained for agriculture, the emissions can be huge.
 An accurate measure of the sustainability of biofuels must account for ILUC.

-At the time when the RED and FQD directives were being negotiated, many scientific reports were already indicating that ILUC, due to increased biofuel production, has a high potential to outweigh any GHG benefits from the use of biofuels.
+At the time when the RED and FQD directives were being negotiated, back in 2008 and 2009, many scientific reports were already indicating that ILUC, due to increased biofuel production, has a high potential to outweigh any GHG benefits from the use of biofuels.
 Since the laws were passed, scientific evidence has accumulated further.

 This briefing brings together the findings of a number of major reports on biofuels that examine the issue of ILUC and GHG emissions calculations for biofuels.
-Drawing from a large amount of scientific evidence, it shows that a legislative proposal to account for ILUC in the emissions calculations is timely and appropriate.
-It also shows that the Commission has failed to choose the most appropriate policy option to deal with addressing ILUC – crop specific ILUC factors.
+Drawing from a large amount of scientific evidence, it shows that accounting for ILUC in the emissions calculations of biofuels is appropriate.

 In 2011, over 200 scientists wrote to the European Commission calling for policies to take account of indirect land use change: